 The original design team built a physical model of the building to test for the most effective daylighting strategy.
-Of the regularly occupies spaces in the building, 85% are daylit, which reduces the need for artificial lighting and energy use.
+Of the regularly occupied spaces in the building, 85% are daylit, which reduces the need for artificial lighting and energy use.
 The main exhibit halls can be entirely lit by daylight.
-The DLCC was the first convention center to implement daylighting on such an extensive scale.
+The DLCC was the first convention center in the world to implement daylighting on such an extensive scale.